WHEN DOES THE NEXT ISSUE COME OUT?

 - The schools send them to us.

-- O-Hayo Sensei has a special listing format that we developed around 1991.
+- O-Hayo Sensei has a special listing format that we developed around 1991, and listings are written by O-Hayo Sensei using the information schools are required to provide.

 - Nothing.
 There's no charge to have your institution's position reported in O-Hayo Sensei if you fill out our Position Listing Form.